CESAS Member Bios

 EFI FOUFOULA-GEORGIOU is Distinguished McKnight University Professor in the Department of Civil Engineering and the Joseph T. and Rose S. Ling Chair in Environmental Engineering at the University of Minnesota, Twin Cities.
 She is director of the National Science Foundation’s (NSF’s) National Center for Earth-surface Dynamics, and has served as director of St. Anthony Falls Laboratory at the University of Minnesota.
 Dr. Foufoula-Georgiou’s area of research is hydrology and geomorphology, with special interest on scaling theories, multiscale dynamics, and space-time modeling of precipitation and landforms.
 She has served as associate editor of Water Resources Research, the Journal of Geophysical Research, Advances in Water Resources, and Hydrologic and Earth System Sciences and as editor of the Journal ofHydrometeorology.
 She has also served on many national and international advisory boards and panels, including for the National Research Council, the National Science Foundation, NASA, and the European Union.
 Dr. Foufoula-Georgiou has served as chair of the board of directors of the Consortium of Universities for the Advancement of Hydrologic Sciences, is on the board of trustees of the University Corporation for Atmospheric Research, and is a member of the advisory council of NSF’s GEO Directorate.
 She has been the recipient of the John Dalton Medal of the European Geophysical Society and the AGU Hydrologic Sciences Award.
 She is a fellow of the AGU and AMS and an elected member of the European Academy of Sciences.
 She received a B.A. in civil engineering from the National Technical University of Athens, Greece, and an M.S. and Ph.D. in environmental engineering from the University of Florida.
 Her NRC service includes the Committee on Challenges and Opportunities in the Hydrologic Sciences, the Committee on Progress and Priorities of U.S. Weather Research and Research-to-Operations Activities, the Committee to Assess the National Weather Service Advanced Hydrologic Prediction Service (AHPS) Initiative, the Water Science and Technology Board, and the Committee on Risk-Based Analyses for Flood Damage Reduction Studies.

-STACEY W. BOLAND is a senior systems engineer at JPL working in Earth Mission Concepts.
-Dr. Boland’s primary areas of research include atmospheric sciences, remote sensing, and data systems.
-She is a cross-disciplinary generalist specializing in Earth-mission concept development and systems engineering and mission architecture development for advanced (future) Earth-observing mission concepts, which involves a variety of remote sensing instruments applicable to a number of scientific fields, particularly atmospheric science.
-Dr. Boland received her B.S. in physics from the University of Texas, Dallas, and her M.S. and Ph.D. degrees in mechanical engineering from the California Institute of Technology.
-She is currently a member of the NRC Committee on the Assessment of NASA’s Earth Science Program and recently completed membership on the NRC Committee on Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions.
+STACEY W. BOLAND is a senior systems engineer at Jet Propulsion Laboratory, and is the Project Systems Engineer for ISS-RapidScat.
+Previously she served as the Observatory System Engineer for the Orbiting Carbon Observatory-2 (OCO-2) Earth System Science Pathfinder mission.
+She is also a cross-disciplinary generalist specializing in Earth mission concept development and systems engineering and mission architecture development for advanced (future) Earth observing mission concepts.
+Dr. Boland received her B.S. in physics from the University of Texas, Dallas, and her M.S. and Ph.D. in mechanical engineering from California Institute of Technology.
+Dr. Boland was awarded NASA’s Exceptional Achievement Medal in 2009.
+Dr. Boland’s NRC service includes current membership on the Committee on Earth Science and applications from Space, and prior membership on the Planning Committee on Lessons Learned in Decadal Planning in Space: A Workshop, the Committee on the Assessment of NASA’s Earth Science Programs, and the Committee on the Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions

 WALTER S. SCOTT is executive vice president and chief technical officer of Digital Globe, Inc. He founded Digital Globe in 1992 as WorldView Imaging Corporation, which was the first company to receive a high-resolution commercial remote sensing license from the U.S. government.
 The company later became Digital Globe and, with the launch of the QuickBird-2 satellite that year, offered high-resolution commercial satellite imagery.
 Dr. Scott also served with the Lawrence Livermore National Laboratory (LLNL) where he became program leader for Brilliant Pebbles and was responsible for creating a series of hardware prototypes and conducting flight experiments.
 He has also served as assistant associate director of the LLNL Physics Department and was responsible for the development of new space-related programs and identification of promising technologies.
 Dr. Scott was named Entrepreneur of the Year by Ernst & Young in 2004 for the Rocky Mountain Region in the emerging technology category.
 He has a Ph.D. in computer science from the University of California, Berkeley.
 He is currently a member of the NRC Committee on Implementation of a Sustained Land Imaging Program and was a member of the Committee on Earth Studies.